Autumn L

 In Sam Hamill and Carolyn Forche’s articles, they are making a case for the necessity of Poetry of Witness.
 Hamill is basically saying that it is the responsibility of the poet to show others the reality of suffering; the reality of life.
 In Hamill’s words, “Writing is a form of human communication expressing ideas regarding the human condition” (546).
 This is what Poetry of Witness is all about; the emotions, struggles and conflicts of being human.
 Hamill has been the abused and the abuser and he has chosen to speak.
 He knows that there are many who cannot speak; or do not know how and he offers them his own voice.
 He relates with those who know what it is like and he challenges others who refuse to see to open their eyes.
 Hamill has this to say about poetry, “The “I” of the poem is not me.
 It is the first person impersonal, it is permission for you to enter the experience which we name Poem” (551).
 This is echoed throughout the poems of witness.
 The “I” in the poems is meant to resonate at a deeper level with the reader and become the reader.
 The poem that comes to mind that does this is “The Woman Hanging From the 13th Floor Window”.

 Forche too understands the extreme importance of Poetry of Witness.
 She knows that there needs to be a remembering, whether of the survivor or the other who has not yet suffered.
 Forche states, “Regardless of subject “matter”, these poems bear the trace of extremity within them, and they are, as such, evidence of what occurred” (The Poetry of Witness).
 Forche also explains how the poems of witness are not only personal or political, but “the social”, a “space between the state and the supposedly safe havens of the personal” (Twentieth Century Poetry of Witness).
 Many poems in the Poetry of Witness fall into this category, such as “The Colonel”.
+Both Hamill and Forche are aware of the power of poetry and the need to face reality and voice it all, no matter how ugly.
+I think that both of these articles do well to show the meaning and purpose of Poetry of Witness and are a must read for any writer.

 Click here to read Sam Hamill's poem "The Orchid Flower".